35 Medical Trivia Questions Only Geniuses Will Get Right

 D. An exaggerated curve in the lower back

 Hyperlordosis is an overly accentuated inward curve in the lower back.
 Its risk factors include obesity, hip disorders and the inflammation of intervertebral discs.
 It can lead to back pain but can be counteracted by core- and buttock-strengthening exercises, as well as by making a conscious effort to maintain good posture.
-These 10 tricks can also help ease back pain.
+These tricks can also help relieve back pain.

 Black carbon is…